KYVENetwork/docs/docs/validators/protocol_nodes/pools/cosmos_hub/introduction.md

 # Introduction

-This storage pool validates and archives all blocks from Cosmos Hub and makes them permanently available with Arweave and Bundlr.
+This data pool validates and archives all blocks from Cosmos Hub and makes them permanently available with Arweave and Bundlr.

 :::info